 - Keeping customers notified of special promotions

 In today’s economy, your website is one of your most effective marketing tools that you have.
 However, how do you make your website work for you?
-The key to maximizing your company’s online presence is through search engine optimization, or SEO.
+The key to maximizing your company’s online presence is through search engine optimization, or SEO, and yes, SEO is still alive and kicking.

 Simply designing a website and putting it out to hang on a server works about as well as hanging the proverbial shingle above your door.
 Your website will not work for you unless you get people to visit.
 There are several strategies you can implement to optimize your website for the search engines, helping your customers find you.